Diet & Nutrition

 The available evidence suggests that a high consumption of fruit and vegetables reduces the risk of lung cancer by 20–30% in both smokers and non-smokers.

 However, research suggests that vitamin supplementation does not decrease the risk of lung cancer.
+For diagnosis and treatment support, you can consult some of the best pulmonologists in Nashik at Dr. Mutha Hospital.

 Cystic Fibrosis

 Obesity is a major risk factor for obstructive sleep apnoea and is seen in 60–90% of people with the condition.
 Weight loss and changes in diet can be an effective way of reducing the symptoms associated with the condition.
+If you are seeking advanced care for obstructive sleep apnoea in Nashik, our hospital provides evaluation, sleep studies, and diet modification strategies.

 Lung Infections